TV Presenter, Reporter and Writer

 Peter Kendall is a fifth generation arable farmer from Eyeworth in East Bedfordshire who farms cereals in partnership with his brother Richard and mother.
 Peter took a degree in Agricultural Economics at Nottingham University before returning to what was a traditional mixed farm in 1984.
 The farm today is a specialist arable unit that undertakes contract farming for a number of local farmers, cropping in total 2300 hectares.

 Peter was appointed Chairman of AHDB in 2014 having been President of the NFU for the previous 8 years.
+He sits on the Food and Drink Sector Council, a joint government/ industry initiative to boost skills and productivity and make the food industry more competitive.

 Peter received a Knighthood for his services to the agricultural industry in England and Wales in the Queen’s 2015 New Year’s Honours.

-Innovation Lead - Agriculture and Food, Innovate UK
+Head of Agriculture and Food, Innovate UK

 Matthieu is the co-foundeur of DigitalFoodLab and has been a FoodTech entrepreneur since 2010.